jlmcgraw/networkUtilities/readme.md

 	mentioned in it.
 Create simple HTML output with in-line color coded anotations for everything found (status, host count etc)

-	Can use a list of known BGP networks (see bgp_asn_path_via_snmp.pl) to test whether a network is specifically known
+	Can also use a list of known BGP networks (see bgp_asn_path_via_snmp.pl to create it) to test whether a network is specifically known

 ##create_host_info_hashes.pl
 	Create a hash used by iosToHtml.pl to allow linking between configurations